Myong-Nam/blur/README.md

 **Detailed Exhibition Information**: This page provides in-depth details about the exhibition, including descriptions, dates, and location, offering visitors a thorough understanding of the event.

 **Comment Section for Members (Livewire)**: Only registered and logged-in members can access the comment feature.
 It's powered by Livewire, allowing for real-time interaction.
 Users can post, edit, and delete their comment

+Edit a Exhibition Page Features
+==
+**Real-Time Field Validation with Livewire**: Implements real-time validation for form fields using Livewire, displaying instant warning messages for any incorrect inputs.

+**Success Message and Link Display with AlpineJS**: On successful update, AlpineJS shows a success message and provides a direct link to the updated exhibition, enhancing user experience.